jumairamiller/Beth-Yw-StatsWales-Data-Analysis-Tool/README.md

 ### The program arguments:

 `‑‑dir arg` The directory arg contains the datasets that will be used (default: datasets/).
-This argument is optional (i.e., if the pro‑ gram is run without the argument supplied, the value datasets is used).
+This argument is optional (i.e., if the program is run without the argument supplied, the value datasets is used).

 `‑d arg or ‑‑datasets` arg The dataset(s) to import and analyse as a comma‑separated